shivkoirala/LearnAngular/README.md

 # Learn Angular in 8 hours.

-Do watch our Learn Angular 6 tutorial  step by step video series https://www.youtube.com/watch?v=FV2MXOygDTM
+Do watch our Learn Angular 9 tutorial  step by step video series https://www.youtube.com/watch?v=FV2MXOygDTM Watch our Angular Interview Questions and answers videos series https://youtu.be/-jeoyDJDsSM

 # Connect with me one to one